Recently updated on June 25th, 2024 at 09:21 am

 Þingvellir Historial Site

 The first stop is Þingvellir Historial Site and National Park.
-There is a lot of hiking trails here and beautiful views in every direction.
+There are a lot of hiking trails here and beautiful views in every direction.
 You can sit on the shores of Iceland’s largest lake.
 If you are interested in a crazy kind of scuba diving, you can dive between the two continental plates in this area.

 Geysir